 CRITERIA: All Iowans or organizations are eligible for the award.
 Nominees should have a substantial contribution to the improvement of agricultural safety and health through lifetime achievement or outstanding merit.
 Prevention, education, program evaluation, policy education, policy development, media, and organizational infrastructure are potential areas for consideration.

-The recipient is requested to attend the awards presentation at the 2017 Midwest Rural Agricultural Safety & Health Conference in Pella, IA to be honored and receive a plaque and a $250 cash award.
+The recipient is requested to attend the awards presentation at the 2018 Midwest Rural Agricultural Safety & Health Conference.

 - Nominators should prepare a brief letter explaining why the nominee is an excellent candidate for the award.
 Describe the level of success of the effort, how the target audience was affected, or the long-standing impact on agricultural health and safety.

 - additional letter(s) of recommendation from an individual familiar with the nominee’s agricultural safety and health work.